getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 import { default as foo } from "foo";
 ```

 **Note:** Essentially, the `default` keyword in a module's `export` specifies a named export where the name is exactly `default`, as is illustrated by the second more verbose syntax option.
-The renaming from `default` to, in this case, `foo`, is explicit in the latter syntax but is implicit in the former syntax.
+The renaming from `default` to, in this case, `foo`, is explicit in the latter syntax but is identical yet implicit in the former syntax.

-You can also import a default export as well as other named exports, if the module has such a matching definition.
+You can also import a default export along with other named exports, if the module has such a definition.
 Recall this module definition from earlier:

 ```js
 export default function foo() { .. }